 。 Tweet may have been deleted。 By signing up you agree to our Terms of Use and Privacy Policy.

-。 Mumbrella 。 that "mistakes" were made in the campaign.
-"As we launched, we launched in stages and that has fuelled the conversation without context," she said.。 In a statement sent via email, Weight Watchers' director of program and content, Martha Lourey-Bird, said the program is "about falling in love with real food again, enjoying getting active and discovering how good they can feel." 。 The brand also offered research conducted in collaboration with Maidstone Consulting that states a quarter of Australian women surveyed have avoided sexual activity due to body self-consciousness.。 "These new statistics underline how body confidence can affect enjoyment of many facets of a woman’s lifestyle, including sexual satisfaction," said study collaborator Nikki Goldstein, a sexologist, in the same statement.。We're 。 We're。sure 。 a sex-focussed weight loss program that makes a direct link between your body's appearance and your sex life is going to。 completely
+。 Thanks for signing up!。Senior marketing manager, Rebecca Melville, reportedly told。 Mumbrella 。 that "mistakes" were made in the campaign.
+"As we launched, we launched in stages and that has fuelled the conversation without context," she said. 。 In a statement sent via email, Weight Watchers' director of program and content, Martha Lourey-Bird, said the program is "about falling in love with real food again, enjoying getting active and discovering how good they can feel." 。 The brand also offered research conducted in collaboration with Maidstone Consulting that states a quarter of Australian women surveyed have avoided sexual activity due to body self-consciousness.

 。